shure-dev/logllm/README.md

 **🔍 Automatic Extraction**: Effortlessly extracts code from Jupyter Notebook files using GPT4o, saving the logs to Weights & Biases (W&B) for seamless tracking and analysis.

+**🔍 Natural Language WandB Queries**: Effortlessly extract and display information from WandB logs using natural language queries.
+Simply ask in plain language, and get insights directly.
+For example, you could ask, "What was the most effective method using decision trees so far?" and receive the relevant data instantly.

 ## ⚙️ **Installation**

 To install the package, run the following command in your terminal: